 One of Florida's most significant tax advantages is the lack of income tax.
 This is a considerable advantage for retirees, even though most aren't working full-time.
-The fewer taxes that come out of your pension distributions or passive income checks is money in your budget.
+The fewer taxes that come out of your pension distributions or passive income checks are money in your budget.

-The state-level incomes tax laws in Florida apply to every form of income, including Social Security benefits.
+The state-level income tax laws in Florida apply to every form of income, including Social Security benefits.
 States including Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, Rhode Island, Vermont, Utah, and West Virginia all tax Social Security benefits in addition to what's taken out at the federal level.